NetherGamesMC/support/docs/jobs.md

 We will not provide training or necessary equipment (i.e., a computer, software license, etc.).
 You must have sufficient knowledge of design concepts before applying.

-Model Designer & Texture Artist—Create and design custom entity models, cosmetics, pets, or exciting User Interfaces.
+**Model Designer & Texture Artist —** Create and design custom entity models, cosmetics, pets, or exciting User Interfaces.
 Sufficient experience and knowledge in Blockbench or working with JSON UIs required.

-Graphics Design—Produce custom graphics for advertisements and in-game form images.
+**Graphics Design —** Produce custom graphics for advertisements and in-game form images.
 Photoshop experience necessary.

 ::: warning PLEASE NOTE
 We are currently not accepting new applications for the graphics designer listing.